Sjoerd-Bo3/talks-example/2025-02-27/src/slides.md

 </style>

 <!--
-Firstly lets look at something I call the Trust Boundary.
+[click] Firstly lets look at something I call the Trust Boundary.
 Inside, TypeScript protects us.
 Outside?
 We're making promises we can't keep.
 Every time you're doing one of these things you're losing trust that the application will run correctly.

-Let's look at some code.
+[click] Let's look at some code.
 Here's our safe TypeScript code—beautiful type checking, the compiler has our back.
 Now, outside the boundary: see these 'as' keywords?
 Each one is a leap of faith.
 We're telling TypeScript: Trust me, back to the "trust me" phase.

-Last month, a production bug cost the team two days of debugging—all because we trusted data across this boundary.
-Every 'as' in your codebase is a red flag.
-Each type assertion is a potential bug.
-And TypeScript can't help us here.
+[click] Any api call we make can lead to a runtime error.

+[click] Local or Session Storage

+[click] Path or Query Params

+[click] ENV Vars

+[click] File System

+[click] Form Data

+[click] Any other data that comes from outside the application and crosses the trust boundary can lead to runtime errors.
 -->

 ---
-layout: bullets
-themeColor: green
----

-# Breaking Down External Data Sources

-- **API**: Version mismatches, partial responses
-- **Local Storage**: Stale or corrupted data
-- **Query Params**: Unsanitized user input
-- **Environment Variables**: Missing or malformed keys
-- **File System**: Improperly parsed JSON or text

----
-themeColor: green
+themeColor: blue
 layout: two-cols-narrow
 layoutClass: items-center
 ---

-# The Runtime Validation Gap
+# [The Runtime Validation]{.color-blue-200} Gap

 ::right::